smc4/smc4.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: About Me
-subtitle: Why you'd want to go on a date with me
+subtitle: Sophia - CS 103 Student
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?
+My name is Sophia, and I'm a student at Williams College.
+I am part of the course Computer Science 103: _Electronic Textiles_.
+I am looking forward to expanidnig my kowledge about programming and getting creative with the final project!
+This is the website I will be using to update my work for this class.

 ### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+I am form Newark, New Jersey.